honeybadger21/ABTest-Python/README.md

 # ABTest-Python

-Let's imagine you work on the product team at a medium-sized online e-commerce business.
+Let's imagine we are on the product team at a medium-sized online e-commerce business.
 The UX designer worked really hard on a new version of the product page, with the hope that it will lead to a higher conversion rate.
-The product manager (PM) told you that the current conversion rate is about 13% on average throughout the year, and that the team would be happy with an increase of 2%, meaning that the new design will be considered a success if it raises the conversion rate to 15%.
+The product manager (PM) told us that the current conversion rate is about 13% on average throughout the year, and that the team would be happy with an increase of 2%, meaning that the new design will be considered a success if it raises the conversion rate to 15%.

 Steps invloved:
 1. Designing our Experiment by formulating a hypothesis, choosing the variables, and choosing the sample size.